 Here’s a quick guide on why every retail website business should leverage Google Analytics, how to set up ecommerce tracking for your website, and how to use the variety of reports to your advantage.

-One of the most substantial advantages that ecommerce businesses have over brick and mortar stores is data.
+Data is one of the greatest advantages that ecommerce businesses have over brick-and-mortar storefronts.

 The ability to track where your customers come from, what parts of your website they interact with (and for how long), and what they do before and after a purchase is critical information that can be used to improve the user experience and drive more revenue.